 Set within the east of Cumbria in the Yorkshire Dales, Mallerstang Valley offers sublime scenery, interesting hikes and most importantly, a bit of good, old fashioned peace and quiet.
 Bliss.
 One of the most beautiful walks in the area is the hike up to Mallerstang Edge, which offers a glorious viewpoint that overlooks the valley and Wild Boar Fell.
 This linear walk is around 13 miles long and starts from Kirby Stephen Station.
 It should take an average hiker around six-or-so hours to complete.

-Want to walk one of the best UK walks above?
+Walking one of the best UK walks to avoid crowds this summer?

-When walking in summer, it’s essential to keep yourself hydrated as you go, and one of the worst things that can happen is to run out of water mid-hike.
+When testing out one of these UK walks to avoid crowds this summer, it’s essential to keep yourself hydrated as you go, and one of the worst things that can happen is to run out of water mid-hike.
 Klean Kanteen has a wide range of incredible insulated drinking bottles, cups and flasks that are perfect for taking with you on any adventure.
 From insulated bottles that will keep your liquids cold for 20 hours to insulated tumblers that will keep your coffee hot for six hours, you’ll find exactly what you need for your next walk with Klean Kanteen.

 Head over to the Klean Kanteen website to find out more about the company and to browse the full range.